MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Get the conversation ID

-Once the conversation has been created, you must use either the `conversationReference` object or the `conversationId` and the `tenantId` to send the message.
-You can get this ID by either creating the conversation, or storing it from any Activity sent to you from that context.
-Make certain that you store this Id.
+After the conversation is created, use either the `conversationReference` object or `conversationId` and `tenantId` to send the message.
+You can get this ID by either creating the conversation or storing it from any Activity sent to you from that context.
+Make certain that you store this ID.

 ## Send the message